opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 ❯ find . -type f | xargs ls -al
 xargs: unmatched single quote; by default quotes are special to xargs unless you use the -0 option
 ```

-> This is a bad idea (just use `find -exec`), it's only for illustrational purposes.

 As you can see, our pipeline breaks because the filename contains a quote.
 This is fine,
 since filenames obviously _never_ contain quotes.